blahosyl/dinner-party/TESTING.md

 - [CR5] I want pre-empt unexpected user input that the application cannot handle
 - [CR6] I want the user to always be sure how to interact with the program
 - [CR7] I want the app to be as visually appealing as possible under the given constraints of the template
-- [CR8] I want to write code with future extendability and scalability in mind
+- [CR8] I want to write code with future extensibility and scalability in mind

 ## Code validation